System Design Space

 lifecycleownership

-Connects the full delivery contour: from a dataset snapshot to the signal for retraining.
+Shows where ownership passes from a dataset snapshot to the signal for retraining, and who notices the failure.

 Model release